Last updated: 2025-08-29

 Used for identification.
 The name is shown in the list on the left when a new configuration is saved. |

-Trailer |
+|

-If you specify that the vehicle type is a trailer, you should fill in your own values on the Route optimisation tab, as PTV does not have a vehicle profile for trailers only.
-It is not possible to route optimise single trailers, it is the tractor unit that is route optimised. |
+If you specify that the vehicle type is a trailer, you should fill in your own values on the Route optimisation tab, as PTV does not have a vehicle profile only for trailers.
+It is not possible to route optimise trailers on their own; it is instead the vehicle pulling the trailer that is route optimised. |

 Background Text color |

-The vehicle type cannot be displayed in the task lists in the traffic management, where only the price vehicle type and vehicle can be displayed.
-These colours only apply to the Schedule planning tab in the traffic management.
+The vehicle type cannot be displayed in the shipment lists in dispatch, as only the price vehicle type and vehicle can be displayed there.
+These colours only apply to the Schedule planning tab in dispatch.
 Select colours and type something in the text field on the right to see how it will look. |

 Dimensions for PTV